apache/arrow/docs/source/cpp/streaming_execution.rst

 4. `VarianceOptions`

-This option controls the Delta Degrees of Freedom (ddof) of Variance and Stddev kernel.
+:class:`arrow::compute::VarianceOptions` option controls the Delta Degrees of Freedom (ddof) of Variance and Stddev kernel.
 The divisor used in calculations is N - ddof, where N is the number of elements.
 By default, ddof is zero, and population variance or stddev is returned.

 Example::